-The Bridges family is no stranger to military service.
-Lloyd Bridges, the son of Lloyd and Dorothy Bridges, he was born December 9th 1941 and became the first among his siblings to join the Coast Guard.
-His father was a veteran, and helped usher his son into military service after he studied at UCLA, then the University of Hawaii.
+The oldest child of Lloyd and Dorothy Bridges, he was born Dec.
+9, 1941, and became the first among his siblings to join the Coast Guard.
+His father was a veteran and helped usher his son into military service after he studied at UCLA, then the University of Hawaii.

-Bridge's fondly remembers his time serving in the Coast Guard.
-He credits military service for teaching him how to adequately prepare for whatever happens in life.
+Bridges fondly remembers his time serving in the Coast Guard.
+He credits military service for teaching him how to prepare adequately for whatever happens in life.
 He learned and has since adopted the idea that he should always be ready for life's trials, and to prepare himself physically and mentally for whatever lies ahead.

-"I think it prepared me for life, my training in the Coast Guard.
-It was a peacetime service, so I didn't see any wartime action; but I learned a lot about life.
+"I think it prepared me for life, my training in the Coast Guard," Bridges said.
+"It was a peacetime service, so I didn't see any wartime action, but I learned a lot about life.
 How to take care of myself.
 How to be of service to other people."

 Life in the Coast Guard required a great deal of responsibility and hard work, but Bridges found strong camaraderie with his fellow service members.
 Comparing the Coast Guard to a second family, Bridges' service ended just before the start of the Vietnam War.

-In the Coast Guard, Bridge's main line of work was as a cook's helper on a buoy tender.
+In the Coast Guard, Bridges' main line of work was as a cook's helper on a buoy tender.
 When his ship, the USS Dexter, sailed out of port, Bridges was greeted by an ocean that provided unforgettable awe and beauty.

-"But I mostly remember the beauty of being out at sea.
-It's just a wonderful feeling.
+"But I mostly remember the beauty of being out at sea," Bridges said.
+"It's just a wonderful feeling.
 The ocean is so powerful, but it can be so still and peaceful.
-Even if you're on the beach, you can look out at least at a 180 degrees of nothing but horizon.
-When you're out at sea, of course you get 360 degrees.
+Even if you're on the beach, you can look out at 180 degrees of nothing but [the] horizon.
+When you're out at sea, of course, you get 360 degrees.

-He played a brother to his actual brother's character in "The Fabulous Baker Boys," as well as "Greased Lightening and others.
-To sci-fi aficionados, he is known for playing Major General Hank Landry in the Stargate franchise.
+He played a brother to his actual brother's character in "The Fabulous Baker Boys," as well as "Greased Lightning" and others.
+To sci-fi aficionados, he is known for playing Maj.
+Gen. Hank Landry in the Stargate franchise.